s33po/atomic-kitten/README.md

 - Switched the base image from the original [`atomic-desktop`](https://github.com/AlmaLinux/atomic-desktop) to the `kitten-10` `bootc` image
 - Carried over most of the configuration from the original [`atomic-desktop`](https://github.com/AlmaLinux/atomic-desktop) base image
 - Added multimedia codecs from Negativo17
-- Removed rom Firefox and some default GNOME programs in favor of Flatpaks
+- Removed rpm Firefox and some default GNOME programs in favor of Flatpaks
 - Added virtualization support, VS Code, and an opinionated selection of tools, utilities, and fonts
 - Added hibernation fixes from [`atomic-workstation`](https://github.com/AlmaLinux/atomic-workstation)